josegonzalez/ssh-github/README.md

 ## usage

-There is a single required environment variable, `GITHUB_USER`.
+There is a single required environment variable, `SSHG_GITHUB_USER`.
 This should point to your github username.

 ```shell
 export SSHG_GITHUB_USER=josegonzalez